What type of guys attend NudeManFest?

 Will people be having sex?

-However, it is a common misconception that nudist events are just orgy filled weekends with people having sex everywhere all of the time.
+It is a common misconception that nudist events are just orgy filled weekends with people having sex everywhere all of the time.
 This couldn’t be further from the truth.

 Please do not go naked out onto the road or into areas where you are likely to be seen by the general public.